Centennial Olympic Park fountain

 At the Kimpton Overland Hotel, rooms have a view of runways at the Hartsfield-Jackson Atlanta International Airport and driveways at the Porsche Experience Center.
 The hotel’s decor is inspired by the luxury vehicle company that has its North American headquarters next door.

-Set in the building with the worldwide news leader’s headquarters, the Omni Atlanta Hotel at CNN Center is in the heart of it all for downtown museums and sporting events.
+The Omni Atlanta Hotel at Centennial Park is in the heart of it all for downtown museums and sporting events.
 It’s also the city’s only four-diamond convention hotel with more than 1,000 renovated rooms.

 The Whitley